smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Configuration Management/Configuration Schema and Types.md

 ## Update Summary
 **Changes Made**
+- Added comprehensive documentation for the new StructuredLogger system and LoggerFactory
-- Updated Logging Configuration section with new structured logging implementation and LoggerFactory
+- Updated Logging Configuration section with detailed information about structured logging, context propagation, and output configuration
-- Added documentation for StructuredLogger class and its methods
-- Enhanced OTLP Exporter section with updated logging configuration details
+- Enhanced OTLP Exporter section with updated configuration details and error handling mechanisms
+- Added new section for LoggerFactory and its role in consistent logger creation
 - Updated source tracking annotations to reflect new logging implementation files
 - Added documentation for logging configuration defaults and factory patterns
 - Integrated new logging implementation into the core documentation